Anthony Bourdain Talked Passion For Film, Food, Asia Argento In Interview Posted Five Days Before His Death

-In an interview published just five days before his sudden death Anthony Bourdain, host of CNN’s Anthony Bourdain: Parts Unknown, revealed his three biggest passions: film, food and his love for actress Asia Argento.
+In an interview published just five days before his sudden death, Anthony Bourdain, host of CNN’s Anthony Bourdain: Parts Unknown, revealed his three biggest passions: film, food and his love for actress Asia Argento.

 CNN’s Parts Unknown, which Bourdain hosted for five years, is greatly influenced by the former Les Halles chef’s love for film.
 He remarked to Indiewire, which published the interview, “It’s always been, to one extent or another, a stealth food show.
 We pretend it’s about food.
 It rarely is.
 We always talk about films first, before we head to a location, for visual cues, for sound, for editing.
 We love nothing more than duping, emulating, or riffing on a film that few of our audiences have actually seen.”

 Bourdain wrote in his book Kitchen Confidential that his love of food was inspired in his youth while on a family vacation in France after trying his first oyster on an oyster fisherman’s boat.
-After attending Vassar College, where he dropped out after two years, he began to pursue restaurant work in Massachusetts before attending the Culinary Institute of America, graduating in 1978.
+After attending Vassar College where he dropped out after two years, he began to pursue restaurant work in Massachusetts before attending the Culinary Institute of America, graduating in 1978.
 Bourdain made his way to New York where he worked in several restaurants before being named Executive Chef at Brasserie Les Halles.

 Since 2016, Bourdain was in a relationship with actress and filmmaker Asia Argento.
 The couple met when she appeared on his CNN’s series’ eighth season.
 Asia continues to be one of the most outspoken critics of Harvey Weinstein after suffering sexual abuse at the hands of the producer.
 She is also at the forefront of the #MeToo movement.